advantys/workflowgen-templates/integration/azure/authentication/azure-v1/implicit-grant/README.md

     ```powershell
     git clone https://github.com/advantys/workflowgen-templates.git
-    Set-Location .\workflowgen-templates\integration\oidc\auth-code-pkce
+    Set-Location .\workflowgen-templates\integration\azure\authentication\azure-v1\implicit-grant
     ```

-1. Open the project folder `.\WorkflowGenExample` with VSCode.
+1. Open the project folder with VSCode.
-1. Duplicate the `config.template.js` file and rename as `.\WorkflowGenExample\config.js`.
+1. Duplicate the `appsettings.template.json` file and rename as `appsettings.json`.
-1. In the `config` file, replace the placeholders inside the brackets (`[]`) with the values that you got in the previous section:
+1. In the `appsettings.json` file, replace the placeholders inside the brackets (`[]`) with the values that you got in the previous section:

     * `[your azure ad tenant id]`: Your Azure AD Directory ID